RaikOtto/Uniquorn/README.md

 # Uniquorn R package

-Package to identify cancer cell lines based on their unique somatic mutational fingerprint.
+Package to identify cancer cell lines based on their weighted mutational fingerprint.

 # How to make it work: